scclark85/nodemailer-form/README.md

-Easy sample to set up nodemailer for future projects in react.
+Simple sample to help set up nodemailer for future projects in react.